-Secretary Pompeo’s failure to recover these unlawfully seized State Department notes violates the Federal Records Act.
-This failure deprives even the American government of an official record of what happened in this meeting and guarantees that the historical record will be incomplete.
+We alleged that Secretary Pompeo’s failure to recover these State Department notes violated the Federal Records Act.
+Secretary Pompeo’s failure deprived the American government of an official record of what happened in this meeting and guarantees that the historical record will remain incomplete.
 Federal law requires the State Department and the Secretary of State to:

-- Notify the Archivist of all instances where meeting notes were seized or destroyed;
+- Notify the Archivist of all instances where federal records are seized or destroyed;

 - Refer the unlawful seizure to the Attorney General for the purpose of initiating an enforcement action to recover the records.

-Ahead of the June 2019 G20 Summit in Osaka, Japan, where President Trump is expected to meet with President Putin, we and American Oversight filed this lawsuit against the Department of State, Secretary of State Michael Pompeo, the National Archives and Records Administration, and the Archivist of the United States.
-This suit follows demand letters sent by Democracy Forward in February 2019 and American Oversight in January 2019, alerting Secretary Pompeo to the fact that he was ignoring his legal obligations by allowing the President’s seizure of meeting records to go unaddressed and by not referring the conduct to the Department of Justice.
+Ahead of the June 2019 G20 Summit in Osaka, Japan, where President Trump met with President Putin, we filed suit with American Oversight against the Department of State, Secretary of State Michael Pompeo, the National Archives and Records Administration, and the Archivist of the United States.
+The suit followed demand letters sent by Democracy Forward in February 2019 and American Oversight in January 2019, alerting Secretary Pompeo to the fact that the meeting notes qualified, in our view, as “federal records,” and that he was ignoring his legal obligations by allowing the President’s seizure of the notes to go unaddressed and by not referring the conduct to the Department of Justice.